 - Report any serious accident or injury to the camp director immediately.
 Record any first aid treatment in the health log. - Always use the buddy system and conduct head counts regularly. - There must always be at least two adults and two girls in any situation.
-Junior instructors do not count as adults. - Adults and girls may not share tents. - Be sure that all girls are eating plenty of food during meal times. - Be sure that all girls drink plenty of water and stay on the lookout for heat illnesses.
-A headache or stomachache is often a sign of dehydration. - Always wear appropriate clothing-underwear, ankle-high socks, shirt, shorts and closed-toe shoes. - Do not wear bathing suits, except when swimming at the pool. - Maintain camp and personal cleanliness-unit kapers (latrines) and showers (soap/shampoo at swimming). - Lanterns must remain in beaver buckets, if left on at night. - Do not damage or chop live trees or plants.
+Junior instructors do not count as adults. - Adults and girls may only share tents if there are 2 girls and 2 adults in the tent. - Be sure that all girls are eating plenty of food during mealtimes. - Be sure that all girls drink plenty of water and stay on the lookout for heat illnesses.
+A headache or stomachache is often a sign of dehydration. - Always wear appropriate clothing-underwear, ankle-high socks, shirt, shorts, and closed-toe shoes. - Do not wear bathing suits, except when swimming at the pool. - Maintain camp and personal cleanliness-unit kapers (latrines) and showers (soap/shampoo at swimming). - Do not damage or chop live trees or plants.
 Collect firewood from dead wood lying on the ground. - Place all garbage into the garbage can.
-Bring your own garbage bags.
 Throw trash into the dumpster. - Do not wear halter-tops or sandals (including adults). - Do not bring gum. - No running in camp, except when given permission during games (uneven ground, rocks and sticks provide tripping and sprained ankle hazards). - "Take nothing but memories and leave nothing but footprints."
 Do not disturb the natural areas at camp. - Girls may not use phones without the permission of the leader and/or the camp director.